 At first, the concept of developing the kinds of systems described above may seem overly complicated and formulaic.
 However, once you establish a system, with a little practice it will become second nature.
 Then you will be free to concentrate on the real work of jury selection (i.e., evaluating potential jurors) confident that an inefficient organizational method will not undermine your efforts.

 If you find a pen-and-paper system isn’t right for you (or you want to supplement such a system), continue on to Part 2 to learn more about the iPad applications that can help with jury selection.

 By: Patricia Steele, J.D. – Senior Consultant

 1 As always, we emphasize that “jury selection” is a misnomer.
-You don’t choose which jurors on the jury, rather you deselect or strike jurors who you want to keep off the jury.
+You don’t choose which jurors you want on the jury; rather, you deselect or strike jurors who you want to keep off the jury.